PayString/rfcs/src/spec/payid-easy-checkout.md

 --- abstract
-This specification formalizes how a payment recipient, such as a merchant or a non-profit, can automatically initiate a payment from a payer using only the payer's PayID.
+This specification formalizes how a payment recipient, such as a merchant or a non-profit, can automatically initiate a payment from a sender using only the sender's PayID.

 --- middle